Antonio-Santanaa/Santana_Antonio_Final_project/README.md

 * Turtle
 * Math
 * Python
+* mixer
+* mp3 file
+* .txt map file

 ### Installing

 * How/where to download your program
 * Any modifications needed to be made to files/folders
+* Download the main.py file, Scenery.mp3, and Scenery.txt file
+* Make sure the main.py, Scenery.mp3, and Scenery.txt file are all in the same folder/

 ### Executing program

-* How to run the program
+* How to run the program:
-* Step-by-step bullets
 * Download Dependencies
+* Open in Python
+* make sure all files are in the same location in the same folder
 * Run file in python
 ```
 code blocks for commands